Confederate States of America

 The Phillippines listings include plate number examples of special printings for the 1900 Paris Exposition, 1904 St. Louis World's Fair, and Bureau of Insular Affairs archives (1907).

 Specially overprinted stamps were not issued for other U.S.

-Hawaii was annexed at the same time that specially overprinted stamps
+Hawaii was annexed in 1898, about the same time that specially overprinted stamps

 were being issued for the former Spanish colonies of Guam, Puerto Rico,

 Philippines and Cuba, yet the transition in Hawaii moved directly from